-Beauty has different meanings for everybody, for some it could be flawless full face makeup, for others it may involve from skincare and makeup to brows, hair, and lashes.
+Beauty has different meanings for everybody; for some, it could be flawless full-face makeup; for others, it may involve skincare and makeup for brows, hair, and lashes.
 That’s why keeping in trend with the latest beauty products, today we’ll talk about the different types of lash extensions.

-A brand new set of las extensions, can really make any woman’s day.
+A brand new set of lash extensions can make any woman’s day.
 If pop culture has taught us something is that adoringly batting your lashes is the key to getting what you want, whenever you want it.
-Those blessed with long lashes know what we’re talking about and those who know the lash struggle is real, you can always get, lash extensions!
+Those blessed with long lashes know what we’re talking about, and those who see the lash struggle is real, you can always get lash extensions!

-Let’s get serious for a bit, eyelashes need proper care, even though these don’t grow as long as the hairs on your head, they have a life cycle.
-Did you know that they fall out daily and run on a much shorter life cycle compared to your mane.
-Due to this unfortunate fact of life, most women are in the lookout for fuller, longer eyelashes and extensions not only look amazing having the power to completely change big part of your appearance but also fill in where the eyelashes may fall out.
+Let’s get serious for a bit; eyelashes need proper care, even though these don’t grow as long as the hairs on your head have a life cycle.
+Did you know that they fall out daily and run on a much shorter life cycle compared to your mane?
+Due to this unfortunate fact of life, most women are on the lookout for a fuller, longer eyelashes and extensions not only look amazing, and have the power to completely change a big part of your appearance but also fill in where the eyelashes may fall out.

 There are various styles, shapes, and types of eyelash extensions at your disposal, so how do you know what is right for you?
 Choosing from a sea of eyelash extensions can quite frankly be exhausting.
 Plus, they all come in a mixture of lengths, curves, and materials.
 As you browse different kinds of lashes, it’s important to remember that there’s no single best type.
 With this guide, you can get a clear idea of the common types and go from there.

-Just like extensions on your hair, lash extensions have the same concept -where you add fake lashes and combine it with your own.
+Just like extensions on your hair, lash extensions have the same concept -where you add fake lashes and combine them with your own.

-What we’re looking for is fuller, longer, voluminous and more curved lashes.
-Day and night even without having to touch-up your makeup.
-Lash extensions have become quite popular because they are practical and quite convenient, after your extensions you can forget about applying mascara all the time.
+What we’re looking for are fuller, longer, voluminous, and more curved lashes.
+Day and night, even without having to touch up your makeup.
+Lash extensions have become quite popular because they are practical and quite convenient; after your extensions, you can forget about applying mascara all the time.

-Extra benefits of eyelash extensions aside from longer, fuller and more voluminous curled lashes, you can expect your eyes to be more defined, which really impacts the way you look.
+Extra benefits of eyelash extensions aside from longer, fuller, and more voluminous curled lashes, you can expect your eyes to be more defined, impacting how you look.

-You can also expect a boost of your confidence, not to mention the time you’ll be saving on your makeup routine.
+You can also expect a boost in your confidence, not to mention the time you’ll be saving on your makeup routine.

 Is it okay to also wear mascara?

-Now we said you won’t be needing mascara with your eyelash extension, however it can be done.
-Experts recommend however to use it on the tips of the extensions and with a very light hand.
+We said you wouldn’t need mascara with your eyelash extension; however, it can be done.
+Experts recommend using it on the tips of the extensions and with a very light hand.

 Word to the wise: Applying mascara at the base of the extensions will get very clumpy.